 Yes, it is.
 It works on two levels.
-Of course, it’s a case story, because it’s about their suing the hospitals and the medical industry.
+Of course, it’s a case story because it’s about their suing the hospitals and the medical industry.
 That’s one thing.
-But I think we also engage with this story through the characters and through their relationship.
-In the beginning they are extremely different — in normal circumstances they would never be friends, but they have this case that connects them.
-Eleanor is a mentally ill patient, she is like a twelve-year-old child but she has access to her emotions, she’s very direct to people, and on the other hand you have Colette, a lawyer and a very efficient woman who doesn’t really have any access to her emotions in life.
-Somehow they are missing the other half, it becomes a yin and yang relationship and that’s how they are able to connect.
+But I think we also engage with this story through the characters and their relationship.
+In the beginning they are extremely different—in normal circumstances, they would never be friends, but they have this case that connects them.
+Eleanor is a mentally ill patient, she is like a twelve-year-old child, but she has access to her emotions, she’s very direct to people, and on the other hand, you have Colette, a lawyer and a very efficient woman who doesn’t really have any access to her emotions in life.
+Somehow they are missing the other half, it becomes a yin and yang relationship, and that’s how they are able to connect.
 That’s something I think is very beautiful.
 That’s really the emotional part of the story, more than the case story.

 You emphasize that very beautifully, like in the scene when Hilary Swank is talking about everything that she’s afraid of, while she’s in close-up the whole time.
 Was it an easy scene to shoot?

 No, because it’s a long process to do this kind of scene, and I knew this would be a key scene in the film.
-First we talked about it a long time during the table reading with all the actors before we started shooting.
-When the day had come to shoot it, I had planned to do it first thing in the morning, I had also told Hilary so.
+First, we talked about it for a long time during the table reading with all the actors before we started shooting.
+When the day had come to shoot it, I had planned to do it first thing in the morning; I had also told Hilary so.
 We had rehearsed it very little because I wanted to keep the emotions and the feelings for the take.
-So when she came to the set that morning, she was prepared, she was very quiet and focused on the scene.
+So when she came to the set that morning, she was prepared; she was very quiet and focused on the scene.
 We rehearsed it once, just to go through the lines, and then we shot it in one take.
-I also started with her close-up, because I knew she was going to do it only once.
-And she was great, it was just perfect.
-And that’s what I like about movies: you can build up to something extraordinary beautiful.
+I also started with her close-up because I knew she was going to do it only once.
+And she was great; it was just perfect.
+And that’s what I like about movies: you can build up to something extraordinarily beautiful.
 Of course, you need a good script, great dialogue, good actors to make a scene work, but the fact that you can create moments on the screen that only can happen once as the camera is there to document it, that is really the beauty of my craft.
-That satisfies me the most, trying to create these moments of magic, because they can only happen once — they won’t happen again — when everybody’s peaking during those few seconds, that’s the biggest reward you can get as a director.
+That satisfies me the most, trying to create these moments of magic because they can only happen once—they won’t happen again—when everybody’s peaking during those few seconds, that’s the biggest reward you can get as a director.
 And then again, I always start with close-ups.
 But I knew Hilary could pull it off.

-I’m happy you point it out, because it wasn’t written like that.
-When we had found the location where we shot the scene, I thought we needed to build it up, we had to build up to this moment.
-She should walk up the stairs, he should walk down and they’d meet in the middle.
+I’m happy you point it out because it wasn’t written like that.
+When we had found the location where we shot the scene, I thought we needed to build it up; we had to build up to this moment.
+She should walk up the stairs, he should walk down, and they’d meet in the middle.
 It wasn’t written like that, but visually I thought it could be very interesting to encourage that particular moment when she realizes that they won.
-Of course, Hilary is fantastic, she’s an amazing actress, but cinematically it also helps that you can capture that moment differently.
+Of course, Hilary is fantastic; she’s an amazing actress, but cinematically it also helps if you can capture that moment differently.

 How do you see the working relationship between a director and his actors?